matyix/helix/src/site/markdown/Concepts.md

   }
 }
 ```

 Each node in the cluster has its own CurrentState.

 ### External View

-In order to communicate with the Participants, external clients need to know the current state of each of the Participants.
-The external clients are referred to as Spectators.
-In order to make the life of Spectator simple, Helix provides an ExternalView that is an aggregated view of the current state across all nodes.
+In order to communicate with the participants, external clients need to know the current state of each of the participants.
+The external clients are referred to as __spectators__.
+In order to make the life of spectator simple, Helix provides an ExternalView that is an aggregated view of the current state across all nodes.
 The ExternalView has a similar format as IdealState.

 ```
 {